gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## What is Syscall Emulation?​

-- Syscall Emulation (SE) mode does not model all the devices in a system.​
+- Syscall Emulation (SE) mode does not model all the devices in a system
-  - It focuses on simulating the CPU and memory system.​
+  - It focuses on simulating the CPU and memory system

-- SE mode is much easier to configure.​

-- However, SE only emulates Linux system calls, and only models user-mode code.​
+- However, SE only emulates Linux system calls, and only models user-mode code

 ---

 ## When to use/avoid Syscall Emulation?​

-- If you do not need to model the OS, and you want extra performance,​ then you should use SE mode.
+- If you do not need to model the OS (such as, translations), and you want faster simulation,​ then you should use SE mode

-- However, if you need high fidelity modeling of the system, or if OS interactions like page table walks are important, then you should use FS mode.​
+- However, if you need high fidelity modeling of the system, or if OS interactions like page table walks are important, then you should use the full-system mode.
+The FS mode will be introduced in [07-full-system](07-full-system.md).

 ---

 <!-- _class: start -->

-## The m5 Utility
+## The m5ops

 ---

-## The m5 Utility API​
+## The m5ops

-- “m5ops” are the special opcodes that can be used in m5 to issue special instructions.​
+- The **m5ops** provides different funcitonilties that can be used to communicate between ​the simulated workload and the simulator
-  - Usage: checkpointing, exiting simulation, etc.​

-- The m5 utility is the API providing these functionalities/options.​

-- Options include:​
+  - the commonly used functionailites, and more can be found in [the m5ops doucmentation](https://www.gem5.org/documentation/general_docs/m5ops/):
-  - exit (delay): Stop the simulation in delay nanoseconds.​
+    - exit [delay]: Stop the simulation in delay nanoseconds
+    - workbegin: Cause an exit event of type, "workbegin", that can be used to mark the begining of an ROI
+    - workend: Cause and exit event of type, "workend", that can be used to mark the ending of an ROI
-  - resetstats (delay, period): Reset simulation statistics in delay nanoseconds; repeat this every period nanoseconds.​
+    - resetstats [delay[period]]: Reset simulation statistics in delay nanoseconds; repeat this every period nanoseconds
-  - dumpstats (delay , period): Save simulation statistics to a file in delay nanoseconds; repeat this every period nanoseconds.​
+    - dumpstats [delayp[period]]: Save simulation statistics to a file in delay nanoseconds; repeat this every period nanoseconds
-  - dumpresetstats (delay, period): same as dumpstats; resetstats;​
-- Full list of options can be found [here](https://www.gem5.org/documentation/general_docs/m5ops/).​
+    - checkpoint [delay [period]]: Create a checkpoint in delay nanoseconds; repeat this every period nanoseconds
+    - switchcpu: Cause an exit event of type, “switch cpu,” allowing the Python to switch to a different CPU model if desired

 ---

+## More about m5ops

+There are three versions of the m5ops:

+1. Instruction mode: it only works with native CPU models

+2. Address mode: it works with native CPU models and KVM CPU (only supports arm and X86)

+3. Semihosting: it works with native CPU models and Fast Model

+Different mode should be used depending on the CPU type and ISA.

+The address mode m5ops will be covered in [07-full-system](07-full-system.md) as gem5-bridge and [08-accelerating-simulation](08-accelerating-simulation.md) after introducing the KVM CPU.
+In this session, we will only cover the instruction mode.

+---

+## When to use m5ops

+There are two main ways of using the m5ops:

+1. annotate workloads
+2. gem5-bridge calls in disk image

+In this session, we will focus on learning how to use the m5ops to annotate workloads.

+---

-## How to use the m5 utility?​
+## How to use m5ops

-- It is best to insert the option(s) directly in the source code of the application.​

-- **m5ops.h** header file has prototypes for all the functionalities/options must be included.​

-- The application should be linked with the appropriate **m5** & **libm5.a** files.​
-  - m5: The command line utility
-  - libm5.a: C library for the utility

 ---